douglasbouchet/ML_on_blockchain/README.md

   - Pros: once worker sends their model, they don't need any extra actions; Don't leak any info as updated models are kept private on smart contract (until job ended).
   - Cons: ***heavier loading** of the blockchain.
 May be problematic, we will see if Quorum can handle such flow.

 So we chose to send weights (implementation much easier).
 However depending on the results, this could show that this method isn't applicable on Quorum.
+We also choose to send complete model weigths - sending only frac of them could reduce blockchain workload but in that case we would need mechanism to retrieve complete weights once correct one has been decided, so no advantages compare to sending models hashes.

 ## Workers results verification